input-output-hk/cardano-sl/docs/delegation_design_spec.md

 Aikaterini-Panagiota Stouka.

 # Purpose
-This document describes the requirements and design for a delegation- and incentives-mechanism to be used in the Shelley release of Cardano.
+This document describes the requirements and design for a delegation and incentives mechanism to be used in the Shelley release of Cardano.

 Delegation will allow holders of Ada to transfer their rights to participate in the proof of stake (_PoS_) protocol to _stake pools_.
 Stake pools are run by _stake pool operators_ (also called _pool leaders_), and a person delegating to a stake pool is called _delegator_, _member_, or _participant_ of a stake pool.

 Introducing delegation is important to increase the stability and performance of the system: